Last Revised: November 13, 2025

 • Dispose of syringe as chemically contaminated sharps.

-• If chemical contact due a splash would result in a chemical exposure injury or illness, luer-lock, integrated-needle syringes or closed system transfer devices, should be used instead of luer-slip syringe.
+• If chemical contact due a splash would result in a chemical exposure injury or illness, luer-lock, integrated-needle syringes or closed system transfer devices, should be used instead.
 These devices prevent the needle from detaching from the syringe barrel during use.

 • Change gloves after syringe removal from vial.

-• Use a detergent solution for cleaning followed by a water rinse to remove drug residues and a disinfectant to clean all surface counters and equipment.
+• Use a detergent solution for cleaning followed by a water rinse to remove drug residues or in VHUP only use Rescue.

 • Place drug vial in a sealed bag before it is removed from the biological safety cabinet or hood.